NCDWR Stream Fish Community Assessment Program : NCIBI Scores and Ratings

-The Index is undergoing revisions for the Upper Coastal Plain (Chowan, Neuse, Pasquotank, Roanoke, Tar, and White Oak River basins), the Lower Coastal Plain (Cape Fear and Lumber River basins), and the Sandhills (Cape Fear, Lumber, and Yadkin River basins).
+The Index is undergoing revisions for the Upper Coastal Plain (Chowan, Neuse, Pasquotank, Roanoke, Tar, and White Oak River basins), the Lower Coastal Plain (Cape Fear and Lumber River basins).

 Contact Bryn Tracy at 919.743.8474 or firstname.lastname@example.org for questions of information concerning fish community assessments.